Visual Template Inference for Data Extraction from Documents: Field Inference

-As a first step, \sys predicts a set of fields given the extracted phrases $P$ from document $D$.
-The key intuition we leverage is that the set of fields often appear in similar locations across records.
+\sys first infers a set of fields given the extracted phrases $P$ from the document $D$, as the set of fields often appear in similar locations across records in templatized documents.

-\subsubsection{Location Vectors and Matches}
+\subsection{Location Vectors and Matches}

-Since the same phrase $p$ (e.g., \code{Date}) may appear multiple times in $P$, such as $p_7, p_{58}$, we denote $v_p = [i, \dots, j]$ as the {\em location vector} of $p$, comprising the indexes of occurrences of $p$ in ascending order.
-Table~\ref{tab:vector} lists the location vectors for sample phrases in the first five records in police complaints and invoices.
-The phrase \code{Date} appears exactly once in each record, corresponding to the list of phrases $[p_7, \dots, p_{251}]$, and thus has the location vector $[7, \dots, 251]$.
+Since the same phrase $p$ (e.g., \code{Date} in Figure~\ref{fig:phrases}-1) may appear multiple times in $P$, such as $p_7, p_{58}$, we denote $v_p = [i, \dots, j]$ as the {\em location vector} of $p$, comprising the locations of occurrences of $p$ in ascending order.
+Figure~\ref{fig:vector} lists the location vectors for sample phrases in the first five records in police complaints and invoices. \code{Date} appears exactly once in each record, corresponding to the list of phrases $[p_7, \dots, p_{251}]$, and thus has the location vector $[7, \dots, 251]$.
 Let $L_p$ be the length of the vector $v_p$.

-To formalize the intuition that two related fields $p_i$ and $p_j$ share similar locations, we observe that their location vectors are often related by a constant shift.
-In Table~\ref{tab:vector}, adding one to each entry in the location vector for \code{Date} aligns it with the location vector for \code{Number}.
+To formalize the intuition that two related fields $p_i$ and $p_j$ share similar locations, their location vectors are often {\em related by a constant shift}.
+In Figure~\ref{fig:vector}, adding one to each entry in the location vector for \code{Date} aligns it with the location vector for \code{Number}.
 This is because \code{Date} and \code{Number} are fields in the same table node, and thus appear in sync in the blocks corresponding to that node, resulting in constant relative distances across records.
 We define the concept of {\em perfect match} to capture this observation.

 \begin{definition}[Perfect Match.]
 Let $v_{p_i} = [i_1,i_2,...]$ and $v_{p_j} = [j_1,j_2,...]$ be the location vectors of phrases $p_i$ and $p_j$.
 We say $p_i$ is a {\em perfect match} with $p_j$, denoted by $M(v_{p_i},v_{p_j}) = 1$, if $L_{p_i} = L_{p_j}$, $L_{p_j} > 1$ and $\exists \Delta$, s.t., $\forall i_k \in v_{p_i}, j_k \in v_{p_j}, |i_k - j_k| = \Delta$. \end{definition}